 In adjudicating the claim, the LAS accesses the TCIS Integrated View to obtain additional claims information and check images to aid in the adjudication process.

-Stop Reason Code A or B—If the criteria for settlement from the CFIF have been met, Fiscal Service settles with the DO since the agency has already issued a replacement check to the payee/claimant.
+Stop Reason Code A or B—If the criteria for settlement from the CFIF have been met, Fiscal Service settles with the DO since the federal entity has already issued a replacement check to the payee/claimant.
 Fiscal Service charges the CFIF and transfers credit to the DO via IPAC.
 The LAS sends a CDN to the DO with the message "Forgery Established - Treasury is Crediting Your Account."
 The LAS may request reclamation against the financial institution.

 Stop Reason Code C or D—If the criteria for settlement from the CFIF have been met, Fiscal Service issues a settlement check to the payee/claimant and charges the CFIF.
 The LAS sends a CDN to the DO with the message "Forgery Established - A Settlement Check Is Being Issued to the Payee."
 The LAS requests reclamation action against the financial institution and sends a settlement letter to the payee.